djey47/tduf/README.md

 ...it will:

-* Create release packages in zip archive, into *releases* directory.
+* Create release packages in zip archive, into *releases* directory
+* Windows OS is the default target; otherwise you can override using the `target` parameter, e.g: `packFull -Ptarget=linux`

 ### Contributing to project ###

-* Later!
+* Feel free to file issues in this repository, or create PRs.

 ### Licensing ###